AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/dashboard.md

 ## Benefits

-* The [!DNL widgets] for [!UICONTROL Security Center Dashboard], [!UICONTROL Recommendations], [!UICONTROL Extensions], and [!UICONTROL Security Scan] all use easy-to-read color-coded interactive circular graphs with graph legends to the side and count totals in the center to denote how many [!UICONTROL Recommendations], [!UICONTROL Extensions], and [!UICONTROL Security Scan Tool] items each feature has. [!UICONTROL Recommendations] and [!UICONTROL Security Scan Tool] graphs are separated by severity. [!UICONTROL Extensions] are separated into four classifications: current version, old version, disabled, and unknown.
+* The [!DNL widgets] for [!UICONTROL Security Center], [!UICONTROL Recommendations], [!UICONTROL Extensions], and [!UICONTROL Security Scan] all use easy-to-read color-coded interactive circular graphs with graph legends to the side and count totals in the center to denote how many [!UICONTROL Recommendations], [!UICONTROL Extensions], and [!UICONTROL Security Scan Tool] items each feature has. [!UICONTROL Recommendations] and [!UICONTROL Security Scan Tool] graphs are separated by severity. [!UICONTROL Extensions] are separated into four classifications: current version, old version, disabled, and unknown.

 * [!DNL New Relic Alerts] are listed with the most recent alert on top, including a short description and how long ago the alert occurred.